A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

-We remark that $q_{mj}(P_{mj},\bar{D}_{j};P_{mj}^{(n)},\bar{D}_{j}^{(n)})$ is in fact a convex quadratic function and thus \eqref{eq:ener:app} is an SOC constraint.
+We remark that $q_{mj}(P_{mj},\bar{D}_{j};P_{mj}^{(n)},\bar{D}_{j}^{(n)})$ is in fact symbolic representation of a convex quadratic function and thus \eqref{eq:ener:app} is an SOC constraint.
 From the convex approximation of \eqref{eq:rate} and \eqref{eq:ener} presented above, we arrive at the following second-order cone program (SOCP):

 Now we are in a position to present an algorithmic framework to solve our main problem in~\eqref{MEC:NOMA}, using the approximation developed in~\eqref{MEC:NOMA:subprob}.
-The procedure is outlined in \textbf{Algorithm \ref{alg:DORM}}.
+The procedure is outlined in \textbf{Algorithm~\ref{alg:DORM}}.
 We simply set $P_{mj}^{(0)}=0$ and $\bar{D}_{j}^{(0)}=0$ as a starting feasible point.

+It is quite insightful to observe that for each run of the proposed algorithm, we solve a convex problem whose feasible set is a subset of the original problem in~\eqref{MEC:NOMA}.
+This occurs due to the fact that we approximate the non-convex function in~\eqref{NOMA:Data_Off} using a lower bound as given in~\eqref{eq:rate:app}.
+It not only ensures that solution in each iteration of~\textbf{Algorithm~\ref{alg:DORM}} is feasible to~\eqref{MEC:NOMA}, but also results in convergence as we see in the next section.

-\subsection{Convergence of Algorithm \ref{alg:DORM}}
+\subsection{Convergence of \textbf{Algorithm \ref{alg:DORM}}}

 Let the feasible set of~\eqref{MEC:NOMA:epigraph} be denoted by $\mathcal{F}$; $\mathcal{F}^{(n)}\triangleq\{(\mathbf{p},\mathbf{d},\ell)\ \textrm{satisfying constraints in \eqref{MEC:NOMA:subprob}}\}$, and $\ell^{(n)}$ denote the feasible set and the optimal objective at the $n^{\textrm{th}}$ iteration, respectively.
 Let the \emph{non-convex constraints} in \eqref{MEC:NOMA:epigraph} be compactly denoted by $\psi_{i}(\mathbf{p},\mathbf{d},\ell)$, and the corresponding approximated convex constraints in \eqref{MEC:NOMA:subprob} by $\Psi_i(\mathbf{p},\mathbf{d},\ell;\mathbf{p}^{(n)},\mathbf{d}^{(n)},\ell^{(n)})$.
 It is straightforward to note that due to the proposed bounds, the convex constraints used to approximate the non-convex ones satisfy the following three properties